 All comments are approved manually before they’re published.
 This is due to a torrential amount of trolls, circular arguments and profanity on some topics.

-And to paraphrase a couple of sentences that always make me cry when the plane lands in Chennai (Thank you Jet Airways):
+And to paraphrase a couple of sentences that always make me cry when the plane lands in Chennai (Courtesy of Jet Airways):